Learn Back-country Guiding Skills At Our Summer Camp On-The-Move!

 PPE Gear: Students will be required to bring a cloth face covering to have with them (for example, a bandana or ski buff).
 Students will also be asked to bring personal hand cleaner.
 We will also look to have hand sanitation supplies on-hand for the group.

-***That said – There are no guarantees possible when it comes to being 100% certain that social distancing will be 100% maintained in all camp activities 100% of the time.
+***That said – There are no guarantees possible when it comes to being 100% certain that camp Covid-19 protocols will be full-proof.
 It must be understood by families, that risk is always present when gathering in public.
-We recognize that the campers are kids, and that there is a possibility that they may come into closer contact with other campers.
-We expect that in sending your child to camp, that you recognize this.
-WilderSkills also asks that you comply with the advice of your family’s medical physician in determining if your child should attend.
+WilderSkills also asks that families comply with the advice of your family’s medical physician in determining if your child should attend due to inherent risks with regard to public gatherings.
 This is especially important if anyone in the house is potentially immunocompromised.

 WilderSkills Trail Camp Courses take place in our beautiful Redwood City location among 40 open acres of trails and wild space at Stulsaft Park, as well as on the open space trails of Quarry Park in Saratoga.